michaelrinos/MST-in-C/README.md

 The conversion from adjacency list and matrix to a list of edges as well as the accompanied sorting of that list are timed and outputted.
 Note that graph generation is not factored into the timing.

-### Krushkal's Algorithm:
+### Kruskal's Algorithm:
-Implementation of Krushkal's algorithm with path compression and union-by-rank for cycle detection, using insertion sort, count sort, and quicksort to sort the edges of the graph, where the graph is implemented as both an adjacency matrix and adjancency list.
+Implementation of Kruskal's algorithm with path compression and union-by-rank for cycle detection, using insertion sort, count sort, and quicksort to sort the edges of the graph, where the graph is implemented as both an adjacency matrix and adjancency list.

 After the edges are sorted, and assuming no cycles are formed, choose an edge with the smallest weight from the list of the sorted edges, remove it from the list and add it to the minimum spanning tree.
 Repeat this procedure until "n" minus one edges have been added to the MST.
 Then check that no cycles have been formed using the union-find algorithm with path compression.